 When Should You Schedule A Roof Inspection?

-The best time of year to schedule your roof inspection is in the fall before the cold weather, ice, and snow begin to accumulate.
+The best time of year to schedule your roof inspection is in the fall before the cold weather, ice, and snow accumulate.
 If your roof isn’t up to par, the snowmelt in the spring can pose a severe threat of water damage to your home.
 Plus, attempting roof repairs on icy roofs can be treacherous and potentially end up causing more harm than you needed to fix initially.

 Are Homeowner Roof Inspections Good Enough?

-While many people can identify some signs of roof damage, such as missing slates or shingles, others aren’t so obvious to the untrained eye.
+While many people can identify signs of roof damage, such as missing slates or shingles, others aren’t so obvious to the untrained eye.

 Homeowners, where possible, can climb a ladder to their roof, look for any signs of damage or debris on the roof, and make an eye-level assessment from outside and inside the property.
 While interior leaks are noticeable, the damage sustained to your roof from the leaks might not be evident inside.